algorithmiaio/sample-apps/algo-dev-demo/tensorflow-mnist-cpu/README.md

 Then note that there is another file in the repo called [load-mnist-data.py](https://github.com/algorithmiaio/sample-apps/blob/master/algo-dev-demo/tensorflow-mnist-cpu/load-mnist-data.py).

 3. Create a file in the directory structure to the left of your code in the Web IDE by clicking on "**+** New File" and call it "load-mnist-data.py" then copy and paste from [load-mnist-data.py](https://github.com/algorithmiaio/sample-apps/blob/master/algo-dev-demo/tensorflow-mnist-cpu/load-mnist-data.py).

-**Note** that you'll need to change the name of the data collection path to the one we created earlier.

-Recall our data collection is called "tensorflow_mnist_data" and you'll need to change "YOUR_USERNAME" to your own username: `file_path = 'data://YOUR_USERNAME/tensorflow_mnist_data/model.zip'` on line 41.
+4. Recall our data collection is called "tensorflow_mnist_data" and you'll need to change "YOUR_USERNAME" to your own username: `file_path = 'data://YOUR_USERNAME/tensorflow_mnist_data/model.zip'` on line 41.